nystudio107/craft-scripts/README.md

 ### pull_db.sh

 The `pull_db.sh` script pulls down a database dump from a remote server, and then dumps it into your local database.
+It backs up your local database before doing the dump.

 The db dumps that `craft-scripts` does will exclude tables that are temporary/cache tables that we don't want in our backups/restores, such as the `templatecaches` table.